Night Warriors: Darkstalkers' Revenge: Reception

 In 2010, Robert Workman ranked it as the fifth best 2-D fighting game ever made, "thanks to its gorgeous animation, fun traditional 2-D gameplay and ridiculously cool character line-up."
 In a retrospective review, Jon Thompson of AllGame called it "of the finest fighting games available at home".
 However, ScrewAttack's Arcade Recall criticized Night Warriors for having few changes and additions as compared to the original Darkstalkers.
 Rich Knight and Gus Turner of Complex included it on their list of 25 best 2D fighting games of all time in 2013.

-Legacy

-Since its 1995 release Darkstalkers' Revenge has received numerous ports, having first been ported to the Sega Saturn home console in 1996.
-The game was also included in the Darkstalkers series compilation release Vampire: Darkstalkers Collection in 2005.
-It was remastered as part of Darkstalkers Resurrection in 2013.
-In 2022, Night Warriors: Darkstalkers' Revenge was re-released as part of the Capcom Fighting Collection compilation to PlayStation 4, Xbox One, Nintendo Switch, and PC.